awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

 For the example Lambda authorizer functions in this section, which don't call other services, you can use the built\-in [https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.
 When creating the Lambda function for your own API Gateway Lambda authorizer, you'll need to assign an IAM execution role to the Lambda function if it calls other AWS services\.
 To create the role, follow the instructions in [AWS Lambda Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.

 For more example Lambda functions, see [ aws\-apigateway\-lambda\-authorizer\-blueprints](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints) on GitHub\.
+For an example application, see [Open Banking Brazil \- Authorization Samples](https://github.com/aws-samples/openbanking-brazilian-auth-samples) on GitHub\.

 ### EXAMPLE: Create a token\-based Lambda authorizer function<a name="api-gateway-lambda-authorizer-token-lambda-function-create"></a>